scipion-em/docs/docs/developer/running-tests.rst

         if __name__ == '__main__':
             unittest.main()

 The final block shows a simple way to run the tests.
-The unittest module can be used from the command line to run tests from modules, classes or even individual test methods:
+This is a command line entry point.
+It means that if you execute the script alone by running python `test_utils.py` at the command line, it will call `unittest.main()`.
+This executes the test runner by discovering all classes or even individual test methods in this file.
+The `unittest` module can be used for such purposes:

 .. code-block:: bash